Global Landscapes Forum: GLFx

 GLFx is the GLF’s program that through the establishment of local chapters supports community-led projects, helps scale up initiatives, drives local action, and enables knowledge sharing, focusing on improving landscapes from the ground up.
 The GLFx network connects and highlights the work of 34 chapters led by grassroots organizations at the forefront of change.

 Youth in Landscapes

-Ever since the GLF’s inaugural event in Warsaw, Poland, back in 2013, GLF has meaningfully engaged with youth-led and youth-serving organizations.
+Ever since the GLF’s inaugural event in Warsaw, Poland, back in 2013, GLF has engaged with youth-led and youth-serving organizations.
 On this occasion, 10 young professionals from across the world shared their stories and highlighted the key and active role that youth have in landscapes.
 This initial involvement of 10 people led to the decision of hiring a youth coordinator, to the formation of the Youth in Landscapes Initiative (YIL), and, in only 7 years, to the connection and training of thousands of individuals around the world.

 YIL is a partnership coordinated by the Young Professionals for Agricultural Development (YPARD), the International Forestry Students Association (IFSA), and Youth 4 Nature (Y4N).
 Together, these organizations represent over 60,000 young people working and studying across frontiers and generations to achieve justice and shared prosperity for communities and to support thriving landscapes.